Michigan State University College of Human Medicine

-The Michigan State University College of Human Medicine (MSUCHM) is an academic division of Michigan State University (MSU), and grants the Doctor of Medicine (MD) degree. and has a program that emphasizes patient-centered care and a biopsychosocial approach to caring for patients.
+The Michigan State University College of Human Medicine (MSUCHM) is an academic division of Michigan State University (MSU) that grants the Doctor of Medicine (MD) degree, emphasizing patient-centered care and a biopsychosocial approach to caring for patients.
 Required courses at the college reinforce the importance of ethics and professionalism in medicine.
 In 2013, U.S. News & World Report ranked the college 46th for primary care.
 The college was also ranked for family medicine and rural medicine.
-More than 4,000 M.D.s have graduated from the College.
+More than 4,000 M.D.s have graduated from the college.
 Pre-clinical campuses are located on MSU's main campus in East Lansing, Michigan and in downtown Grand Rapids, Michigan, while the clinical rotations are at seven community campuses located throughout Michigan.

 History

 From 1959–61, several reports demonstrated the need for a third medical school in Michigan focused on serving the state's population through direct involvement in community health care.
 In 1961, the Michigan State Board of Trustees decided to begin a two-year medical program at Michigan State University.
 Several grants aided the development of the program.
 Michigan State University appointed Andrew D. Hunt, MD as the first dean of the College of Human Medicine in 1964.

 The College of Human Medicine began training pre-clinical medical students in the fall of 1966 (26 students) and the fall of 1967 (23 students).
 After their preclinical training, these students needed to transfer to other medical schools to finish the final two years of their medical school education.
 In 1967, the College of Human Medicine was approved for a four-year degree program.
 The first MDs graduated in 1972.

 In 2006, Marsha D. Rappley, M.D., became the first graduate of the College of Human Medicine to become dean of the medical school.
 In August 2007, enrollment increased from 106 first-year students to 156 students.
 In October 2007, MSU Board of Trustees voted to approve a $90 million project to build a new educational facility in downtown Grand Rapids.
 The construction was supported entirely with private funds, including $55 million from Spectrum Health and $5 million from Richard DeVos.
 MSU alumnus and philanthropist Peter F. Secchia is the namesake for the facility, following his $10 million donation to the university.

 In September 2010, the college's headquarters moved from Fee Hall in East Lansing to the newly built Secchia Center in Grand Rapids.
 The college's administration maintain offices at both the East Lansing and Grand Rapids campuses.